HomeBuyer University: Buying a Home, Just Got Easier

 - You do not want to manage the upkeep of a single family residence.

 - Renting also allows you to adjust to loss of employment by transitioning to a lower payment, thereby minimizing monthly costs.

 Some potential reasons to purchase a home:

-- you can usuusally own a home for a similar monthly payment vs. renting something.
+- You can usually own a home for a similar monthly payment vs. renting something.

-- purchasing a property usually afffods you more living space.
+- Purchasing a property usually affords you more living space.